-Cher Brock is 50 years old and has been riding since she was 6 years old.
+Cher Brock been riding since she was 6 years old.
 She has owned horses most of her life.
 Cher has also worked on race tracks and breeding farms.
 Growing up next to Suffolks Downs Race Track and hanging out with trainers/TB breeders at a young age, her love for horses grew quickly.
 As a member of 4-H and Pony Club, she learned the basics in riding and showing.
 As a teen, Cher ventured away from showing and rode as an exerciser on a Quarter Horse race track.
 She has worked with and still works with some amazing trainers.
 Cher believes in continuous education, that is why she has mentors such as:

 Hollie McNeil, Marijke de Jong, Sofia Valenca , Christian Bachinger and Petter Maddison-Greenwell just to name a few.

 One of Cher's dreams was to have a place that she could share the love of animals with others.
 She has worked with all types of animals throughout her life and finally has the ability to share them with the public.

 The history of the Gypsy Horse, also known as the Gypsy Cob or some call them Gypsy Vanner (which is just a registry name); is steeped in the traditions of the Romany people of Europe.
 More commonly referred to as Gypsies in this country, the Romany people (which does not refer to Romania as many people think) take great pride in their horses.
 Unfortunately, due to the lack of written records on the breed, most of what is known of the Gypsy Horse has been passed downClick here to read more.

 The KuneKune pig breed was once near certain extinction.
 These delightful pigs were only found near the Maori Islands of New Zealand.
 They were kept by the Maori people and were allowed to roam around their villages.